ArifAliNeosoft/Concept-of-Coroutines-and-Flows/Coroutine_2.md

 >  block: suspend CoroutineScope.() -> T
 >  ): Deferred<T>

+#### produce{} :
+- Produce builder is for coroutines which produces a stream of elements.
+- Returns an instance of ReceiveChannel.

+#### runBlocking{} :
+- The coroutine we create using this thread will block the thread while the coroutine is executing.
+- Returns a result of type T.
+- RunBlocking can be used for testing of the JUnit,

 #### Difference between lauch{} and async{}

 |             Launch                            |        Async                             |